 Prepare Rp10.000 for ticket/donation and Rp5.000 for the parking fee.
 Rent for snorkeling gears is around Rp35.000 to Rp50.000.
 But remember to haggle.
 Renting a jukung or boat from a tour company will cost around Rp350.000.
 But it’s better to approach a fisherman and negotiate the price directly.

 |Amed Beach Entrance Fee|

 |Snorkeling Gear||Rp35.000 – Rp50.000|

 There is plenty of accommodation in the village to choose from.
 The rate is as cheap as IDR 150k/night for a room at a homestay.
 Shops, diving and snorkeling rentals, and restaurants line up along the coasts.

 Beach lounges are free if visitors buy food and drinks from the shops nearby.
 Basic facilities including toilets and parking.
-Note that restaurants here don’t open until late in the night as in other popular beaches.
+Note that restaurants here don’t open until late at the night as on other popular beaches.

 How To Get To Amed Beach

-Note that shuttle buses usually takes some times at each stop to load and unload passengers.
+Note that shuttle buses usually take some time at each stop to load and unload passengers.
 Renting a private vehicle can be a choice for anyone who has limited time.
-Prepare IDR 70k-80k/day for scooter rental or IDR 650k/ day for a car.
+Prepare Rp70.000 to Rp100.000/day for scooter rental or Rp350.000 for a car.